-Applicants to the Sports School should represent the national elite in the junior or general series.
-The discipline must be included in the Olympic or WC programme.
-Selections are carried out based on statements made by experts in the various disciplines and on the results of psychological and physical testing.
+The applicants to the Sports School must be at the top level in their discipline nationally or internationally.
+The discipline must be included in the Olympic or World Championship programme.
+Selections are carried out based on statements made by the Olympic committee and experts in the various disciplines and on the results of psychological and physical testing.